Mercury-HPC/Mercury-HPC.github.io/docs/user/na.md

 * `ucx_info -c -f` will display the default configuration.
 Each of these variables can be overridden by the user.
 Note, however, that the `UCX_TLS` and `UCX_NET_DEVICES` are currently overridden by the NA UCX plugin.
-* The NA UCX plugin currently sets `UCX_UNIFIED_MODE` to true by default for performance optimization as we expect all nodes of a given system to have the same configuration.

 ### SM